 The first thing to do when your iPad screen is blurry is to turn it off and back on.
 This can sometimes fix a minor software bug that could be making the display appear blurry.

 To shut down your iPad, press and hold the power button until slide to power off appears.
+If your iPad doesn’t have a Home button, simultaneously press and hold Top button and either volume button simultaneously.
 Swipe the red power icon left to right across the words slide to power off.

 Wait a few moments, then press and hold the power button again until the Apple logo appears to turn your iPad back on.

 If your iPad’s display is frozen, hard reset it.
 Press and hold the Home button and the power button simultaneously until the screen turns black and the Apple logo appears.

 If your iPad doesn’t have a Home button: quickly press and release the volume up button, then quickly press and release the volume down button, then press and hold the Top button until the screen goes black and the Apple logo appears.

 Does The Screen Get Blurry When You Use A Specific App?

 If your iPad screen only gets blurry when you open a specific app, there may be a problem with that app, not your iPad’s display.
 Apps coded by amateur developers can wreak havoc on your iPad and cause a ton of different software problems.

 You can check to see if an app is constantly crashing on your iPhone by going to Settings -> Privacy -> Analytics -> Analytics Data.
 If you see the name of an app listed here over and over again, it could indicate a software problem with that app.